catapandanilo/boilerplate-ts/tasks.md

 ⛔️ Not Completed

 ---
-⛔️ Add examples in folders:
+✅ Add examples in folders:

-- ⛔️ database
+- ✅ database
-- ⛔️ entities
+- ✅ entities
-- ⛔️ providers
+- ✅ providers
-- ⛔️ useCases
+- ✅ useCases

 ---
+✅ Add custom errors

+---
+✅ Use migrations

+---
 ⛔️ search about use lib overnightjs/core

+---
+⛔️ Add unit and functional tests
+⛔️ Use TDD

 ---